ANNUAL SCEC SCIENCE PLAN

 $ 0

-SCEC is launching a two-phase proposal process for the 2026 SCEC Collaboration Plan.
-The first call for proposals (due Nov 15, 2025), focuses on sustaining the community and preserving core capabilities.
-It supports workshops and activities that wrap up major initiatives, highlight Community Earth Models, integrate data and simulations for hazard reduction, advance key science milestones, and promote workforce development and engagement.
+SCEC implemented a two‑phase proposal process for the 2026 Collaboration Plan to advance its Team‑Science vision.
+The first phase, completed in fall 2025, focused on sustaining the community and preserving core capabilities through workshops and activities that concluded major initiatives, highlighted Community Earth Models, integrated data and simulations for seismic hazard reduction, advanced key science milestones, and supported workforce development and engagement.
+In parallel, SCEC solicited Letters of Intent (LOIs) to surface and coordinate concepts for future interdisciplinary team‑science efforts.

 Eligibility